pranjalsinha1965/Class_Assignment/README.md

 4 1 4 16 64
 5 1 5 25 125
 6. Enter base and height of the triangle and calculate an area of a triangle (area = 0.5 x b x h).

+Day-5
+DAY-5 Assignment
+1. Declare a variable and assign a value 'Easy JavaScript Assignments'.
+2. Print the length of the string.
+3. Change all the string characters to capital letters using toUpperCase() method
+4. Change all the string characters to lowercase letters using toLowerCase() method
+5. Slice out the first word of the string using substr() and substring() method
+6. Slice out the phrase JavaScript Assignments from 'Easy JavaScript Assignments'..
+7. Check if the string contains a word Script using includes() method
+8. Split the string into an array using split() method
+9. Split the string 'Easy JavaScript Assignments' at the space using split() method
+10. 'ELTP, BATCH, THREE' split the string at the comma and change it to an array.
+11. Change 'Easy JavaScript Assignments' to 'Easy Python Assignments' using replace() method.
+12. What is character at index 20 in 'Easy JavaScript Assignments' string?
+Use charAt() method.
+13. What is the character code of J in 'Easy JavaScript Assignments' string using charCodeAt()
+14. Use indexOf to determine the position of the first occurrence of 'a' in 'Easy JavaScript Assignments'
+15. Use lastIndexOf to determine the position of the last occurrence of 'a' in 'Easy JavaScript Assignments'.
+16. Use indexOf to find the position of the first occurrence of the word 'Easy' in the following sentence:'Easy JavaScript Assignments, Easy Easy'
+17. Use lastIndexOf to find the position of the last occurrence of the word 'Easy' in the following sentence:'Easy JavaScript Assignments, Easy Easy'
+18. Use search to find the position of the first occurrence of the word 'Easy' in the following sentence: 'Easy JavaScript Assignments, Easy Easy'
+19. Use trim() to remove any trailing whitespace at the beginning and the end of a string. '       Easy JavaScript Assignments, Easy Easy             '
+20. Use startsWith() method with the string 'Easy JavaScript Assignments' and make the result true
+21. Use endsWith() method with the string 'Easy JavaScript Assignments' and make the result true
+22. Use match() method to find all the a’s in 'Easy JavaScript Assignments'
+23. Use concat() and merge 'Easy' and 'JavaScript' to a single string.
+24. Use repeat() method to print 'Easy JavaScript' 3 times.
+25. 'Javascript is Easy, too Easy, too Easy, Easy to learn' Count the number of word 'Easy' in this sentence.
+26. Use match() to count the number of all 'Easy' in the following sentence:'Javascript is Easy, too Easy, too Easy, Easy to learn'
+27. Clean the following text and find the most frequent word (hint, use replace and regular expressions). const sentence = '%I $am@% a %softwa@r%e %e@ngineer, &and& %java@sc@ript% is Ea%s#y;
+28. Calculate the total annual income of the person by extracting the numbers from the following text.
+'I earn 5000 euro from salary per month, 10000 euro annual bonus, 15000 euro from freelancing, and 50000 euro from trading'